Thandie Newton says it's 'very unusual' she's still getting roles: 'I'm a 47-year-old Black woman'

 “I’m a 47-year-old Black woman.
 I shouldn’t even be able to get a role [now].
 It’s very unusual,” Newton said on Wednesday’s episode of The Big Ticket podcast from Variety and iHeart.
 “I feel like I’ve been in three generations of film and that’s not what usually happens.
 There’s such a quick turnover that people aren’t famous enough to reveal things and have people listen because once someone drops out of their fame, people aren’t going to pay attention.
 They’re not going to listen.
 I feel like in a way at the point when a lot of people drop out, Westworld gave me another opportunity, which kept me, I guess, still relevant and current.”

-Once Newton’s comments were out, she said she was applauded for her candor, for “not drinking the Kool-Aid.”
+Once Newton’s comments were out, she said she was applauded for her candour, for “not drinking the Kool-Aid.”
 But, of course, that’s not why she spoke out.

 Newton said she had anticipated more blowback.
 She declined to comment on whether she had heard from Cruise or Pascal.